Pinnacle Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The seventh item is pumpkin.
 Pumpkin is a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.

-The eighth ingredient mentions quinoa seed.
+The eighth ingredient includes quinoa seed.
 Quinoa (pronounced keen-wah) is not a true cereal grain but a plant prized for its gluten-free seeds.

 Compared to most other grain-type ingredients, it is high in protein (about 12-18%), dietary fiber and other healthy nutrients.